 3. It fits your body and your space

 Yes, there are different rowing machines for different body types.
-Your weight and height play a key role into what rowing machine will be best for you.
+Your weight and height play a key role in what rowing machine will be best for you.
 Rowing machines that are too short or long for your legs; not proper for your weight; or otherwise uncomfortable will prove to be a poor fit.
 But how can you tell?

 - Small rowing machines, often marketed as low cost or budget machines, may be suitable enough for some more petite individuals but are not the best option for taller people.
-The shorter machines, which tend to be around fifty inches in length, may be cramped and uncomfortable.
+The shorter machines, which tend to be around fifty inches in length, maybe cramped and uncomfortable.
 If you are especially tall, you may have to look for a model that provides extra length.

 - Heavier rowing machines may seem more substantial, but heavier is not in fact always better.
 While the lightest machines can weigh as little as under thirty pounds, heavier machines can weigh nearly two hundred.
 That is not a good match for fragile floorboards or cramped living spaces, like apartments.